schmidhorst/synology-FritzBox-CallMonitor/README_E.md

 You are using everything here at your own risk.
 For issues please use the [issue tracker](https://github.com/schmidhorst/synology-callmonitor/issues) with German or English language

-## Build and Installation
+## Installation
-* If you want to build the package yourself from the source: Download all files.
-Set the file 'build' to executable and run that script to generate the *.spk file.
-No toolkit needed.
+* You need to activate the monitor in the FritzBox with #96\*5\* on an analog phone, DECT- or ISDN phone, which is connected to the FritzBox.
-* Or download the *.spk file from ["Releases"](https://github.com/schmidhorst/synology-FritzBox-CallMonitor/releases/), "Assets" to your computer.

-Then use "Manual Install" in the Package Center.
+* Download the *.spk file from ["Releases"](https://github.com/schmidhorst/synology-FritzBox-CallMonitor/releases/), "Assets" to your computer.
+And use "Manual Install" in the Package Center of the Synology.
+During the Installation you will be asked for the required settings.

 ## Credits and References
 - Thanks to [eiGelbGeek] (https://homematic-forum.de/forum/viewtopic.php?t=34876)